Hatchery Compliance Program

 - Have health evaluation records demonstrating either no detection of pathogens of concern (POC), or an acceptable level of Dermo (light infection, < 5% prevalence) with records meeting the following requirements:

-- Performed by an approved laboratory,
+- Performed by an independent laboratory,

 - For each species and on the *size desired for transport,